 As noted earlier, net position may serve over time as a useful indicator of the SWC's financial position.
-The SWC's assets exceeded liabilities by \$264,494 at June 30, 2021 The SWC obtains its employee medical, dental, life and long-term disability through the Public Employees' Benefits Board (PEBB).
+The SWC's assets exceeded liabilities by \$462,243 at June 30, 2022 The SWC obtains its employee medical, dental, life and long-term disability through the Public Employees' Benefits Board (PEBB).
 Upon retirement employees have the option to purchase continued benefits through PEBB.
 As PEBB is able to negotiate a reduced market price for these services, the savings represents a postemployment benefit to the current and retired employees.
 GASB 75 requires that the measurable dollar value equated with these benefits be reported as a liability on the SWC's Statement of Net Position.
 Please see Note 6 in the Notes to Financial Statements for a more detailed explanation of the calculation.
-As of June 30, 2021 the SWC reported a liability for OPEB in the amount of \$235,684 which is a decrease of \$33,976 from the prior year.
+As of June 30, 2022 the SWC reported a liability for OPEB in the amount of \$227,676 which is a decrease of \$8,008 from the prior year.

-The SWC has implemented the GASB 68 requirement that local governments that participate in one or more of the state's cost-sharing multiple employer pension plans must present their proportionate share of the present value of the net pension liability attributed to current and past employees.
-This liability as calculated by the State of Washington Department of Retirement Systems (PERS) was \$226,974 as of June 30, 2021 which is a decrease from the prior year of \$2,637.
-Deferred Outflows of \$136,001 defined as a consumption of net assets by the SWC that are applicable to a future reporting period and Deferred Inflows of \$68,233 defined as an acquisition of net assets by the SWC that are applicable to a future reporting period are reported as a result of the SWC's participation in the PERS retirement program.
-Without GASB 68 or GASB 75 the net position of the SWC would reflect a balance of \$727,152 which more accurately represents the financial condition of the SWC.
+The SWC has implemented the GASB 68 requirement, beginning July 1, 2014, that local governments that participate in one or more of the state's cost-sharing multiple employer pension plans must present their proportionate share of the present value of the net pension liability or asset attributed to current and past employees.
+This asset as calculated by the State of Washington Department of Retirement Systems (PERS) was \$593,015 as of June 30, 2022 which is an increase from the prior year by \$593,015.
+The pension liability of \$56,555 is a decrease from the prior year liability by \$170,419.
+Deferred Outflows of \$131,788 defined as a consumption of net assets by the SWC that are applicable to a future reporting period and Deferred Inflows of \$611,985 defined as an acquisition of net assets by the SWC that are applicable to a future reporting period are reported as a result of the SWC's participation in the PERS retirement program and accounting for leases per GASB 87.